bhartiy/learnsellacious/pages/23.reporting/all-download/docs.md

 visible: true
 ---

 ALL downloads will list all the downloads done in your account.
-The report details of:
+The report details includes:

 <br>**File name**: Name of the file client downloaded.
 <br>**seller**: The name of the seller who is selling the product.